Lance Bass: Space tourism plans

+The Russian space program had agreed to provide an abbreviated four-month training program, but at several points his training was interrupted due to ongoing funding issues, and he finally received cosmonaut certification only after paying the remaining $450,000 himself.
+He then went on to Houston's Johnson Space Center (JSC) for further training in the astronaut program.

-But the original deal to air the documentary about Bass fell through in mid-2002.
-Bass's camp turned to MTV, who agreed to sponsor the trip but then backed out over "payment, insurance, and indemnification issues."
-Shortly after, all of Bass's other sponsorships fell through, including one sponsor who pulled out because they worried about the their brand being tarnished if Bass were to die on the mission.
+Bass was scheduled to fly into space on the Soyuz TMA-1 mission that would launch on October 30, 2002.
+The capsule was to fly to the International Space Station and land in a desert in Kazakhstan.
+However, the original deal to air the documentary about Bass, which was to be a major funding source, fell through in mid-2002.
+Bass's camp turned instead to MTV, who initially agreed to sponsor the trip but then backed out over financial terms Shortly after, all of Bass's other sponsorships fell through, including one sponsor who pulled out because they worried about their brand being tarnished if Bass were to die on the mission.
 Bass was eventually rejected from the program, and was replaced on the flight by Russian cosmonauts Yury Lonchakov and Sergei Zalyotin and Belgium's Frank De Winne.

 Space advocacy

 In 2003, Bass began serving as World Space Week's Youth Spokesman.
 Bass has said that he believes young people becoming more interested in space exploration "will help the future of our planet".
 From 2003 to 2005, Bass spent World Space Week traveling to American high schools speaking with students about space exploration and encouraging them to explore careers in science and mathematics.
 Bass is a member of the National Space Society, a non-profit educational space advocacy organization founded by Wernher von Braun.
 Bass has served on the National Space Society's board of governors since October 2004, alongside other space advocates such as actor Tom Hanks and author and futurist Sir Arthur C. Clarke.
 In a 2007 interview with GQ magazine, Bass said he "absolutely" still intends on going to space, and that he hopes to work on a space documentary.
 Bass has also retained fluency in Russian, which he was required to learn during his training.